JamesGJ5-Learning-To-Code/todo-list/README.md

 -- i) Bring up a form that allows the setting of project title -- ii) Bring up a button.submit-project which:
 --- a) Freezes the inputs until this project's button.edit-project is clicked
---- b) Creates a project object (with a soonestDueDate of "undefined" and a priority of negative infinity) and puts it into its correct position in allProject.projectList, updating data-index values accordingly
+--- b) Creates a project object (with a soonestDueDate of "undefined" and a priority of negative infinity) and puts it into its correct position in allProject.projectList, then puts it in the position of the DOM corresponding to that index position

 button.delete-project
 - Clicking this should:
--- i) Remove this project from allProjects.projectList -- ii) Remove this div.project or whatever from the DOM -- iii) The data-index values of each div.project should be updated accordingly, so these values still correspond to the position of the represented project object in allProjects.projectList (see the library repo for inspiration)
+-- i) Remove this project from allProjects.projectList -- ii) Remove this div.project or whatever from the DOM

 button.edit-project
 - Clicking this should: